Billie Jean King, Mylan WTT co-founder

 - Was one of nine players who broke away from the tennis establishment and accepted $1 contracts from tennis promoter Gladys Heldman in Houston.
 The revolt led to the birth of women’s professional tennis and the formation of the Virginia Slims Tour and Women’s Tennis Association.

 - Empowered women and educated men when she defeated Bobby Riggs in one of the greatest moments in sports history – the Battle of the Sexes in 1973.
 This match is remembered for its effect on society and its contribution to the women’s movement.

-- Co-founded Mylan World TeamTennis (1974), the groundbreaking coed professional tennis league and founded the World TeamTennis Recreational League, one of the most popular recreational tennis formats in the U.S.
+- In 1974 King co-founded World TeamTennis (WTT), the revolutionary professional tennis league.
+Now in its 40th season and known as Mylan World TeamTennis, the league showcases the best in professional team tennis competing for the King Trophy.
+Also founded the World TeamTennis Recreational League, one of the most popular recreational tennis formats in the U.S.

-- Named Global Mentor for Gender Equality by the United Nations Educational, Scientific and Cultural Organization (UNESCO) in 2008, received the NCAA President's Gerald R. Ford Award in 2009, honored with Major League Baseball's Beacon of Change Award in 2010 and appointed to the President's Council on Fitness, Sports and Nutrition in 2010.
+- Appointed Global Mentor for Gender Equality by the United Nations Educational, Scientific and Cultural Organization (UNESCO) in 2008, received the NCAA President’s Gerald R. Ford Award in 2009, honored with Major League Baseball’s Beacon of Change Award in 2010 and named to the Presidential Delegation to the 2014 Winter Olympics.

-- Continues to be a leader in the fight for equality and recognition in the GLBT community, and has been honored by many of the leading GLBT organizations, including the Human Rights Campaign, GLAAD and Lambda Legal Foundation.
+- Continues to be a leader in the fight for equality and recognition in the LGBT community.

 - A member of the President’s Council on Fitness, Sports and Nutrition and serves on the boards of the Women’s Sports Foundation, the Andy Roddick Foundation and the Elton John AIDS Foundation.